Outdoor Education

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

-Cost: $230 plus HST for one program or $425 plus HST per class for full day
+Cost: $230 plus HST for one program or $425 plus HST per class for two programs.
+Maximum 30 students in each class

-Ontario Curriculum Links: Science and Technology, Understanding Earth and Space Systems – Soils in the Environment
+Ontario Curriculum Links: Science and Technology: Earth and Space Systems – Soils in the Environment

 Take a walk through the Lorax’s forest and discover the wild and colourful plants that grow here.
 Using drama and hands-on investigation, students get their own “Truffula” seed and find out what it means to be a steward of the earth.